Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Background and inner disc physics

 \subsection{Accretion and variability}

-An efficient and common mechanism for angular momentum is required to explain observed accretion rates of $\sim10^{-7}$--$10^{-8}\;\text{M}_{\odot}\,$yr$^{-1}$ \citep[e.g.][]{miotello_setting_2023} The prevailing view (see discussion in \citealt{lesur_hydro-_2023}) is that accretion in the poorly ionised disc ($r\gtrsim1\,\text{au}$) is driven by the vertical extraction of angular momentum by weak laminar magnetic pressure winds \citep[e.g.][]{bai_wind-driven_2013, gressel_global_2015, bai_magneto-thermal_2016}, which remain effective even at very low field strengths, such as poloidal plasma-$\beta$ values as high as $10^8$ \citep{lesur_systematic_2021}.
-In contrast, accretion in the better ionised region ($r\lesssim1\,\text{au}$) is attributed to a combination of radial turbulent stresses from MRI turbulence \citep[e.g.][]{hawley_local_1995}, and radial laminar stresses from large-scale coherent magnetic fields \citep[e.g.][]{zhu_global_2018, jacquemin-ide_magnetic_2021}.
+An efficient and common mechanism for angular momentum is required to explain observed accretion rates of $\sim\!10^{-7}$--$10^{-8}\;\text{M}_{\odot}\,$yr$^{-1}$ \citep[e.g.][]{miotello_setting_2023} The prevailing view (see discussion in \citealt{lesur_hydro-_2023}) is that accretion in the poorly ionised disc ($r\gtrsim1\,\text{au}$) is driven by the vertical extraction of angular momentum by weak laminar magnetic-pressure winds \citep[e.g.][]{bai_wind-driven_2013, gressel_global_2015, bai_magneto-thermal_2016}, which remain effective even at very low field strengths, such as midplane poloidal plasma-$\beta$ values as high as $10^8$ \citep{lesur_systematic_2021}.
+In contrast, accretion in the better ionised region ($r\lesssim1\,\text{au}$) is facilitated by a combination of radial turbulent stresses from MRI turbulence \citep[e.g.][]{hawley_local_1995}, and radial laminar stresses from large-scale coherent magnetic fields \citep[e.g.][]{zhu_global_2018, jacquemin-ide_magnetic_2021}.
 However, this paradigm critically depends on the presence of a weak poloidal magnetic field threading the disc (see Section~\ref{section:transport_magnetic_field}). \\ Protoplanetary discs also exhibit significant accretion variability in the form of strong outbursts that last for hundreds of years (e.g. FU Ori; \citealt{hartmann_fu_1996}).
-These major events obliterate the magnetospheric cavity and are often attributed to the dynamics of the dead--active zone interface.
-Specifically, the activation of the gravitational instability in the dead zone \citep{zhu_long-term_2010, bourdarot_fu_2023}, allied with a reactivation of the MRI, or the possible invocation of the thermal instability \citep{bell_using_1994,cecil_variability_2024}. \\ Recently, a broad spectrum of ubiquitous, smaller-amplitude variability has been identified \citep[see][]{fischer_accretion_2023}, with timescales linked to dynamical and viscous processes in the inner disc.
-This variability is classified by \citet{fischer_accretion_2023} as; routine variability ($\lesssim 1$--$2$~mag), occurring on timescales of hours to days in the near-IR (magnetospheric) and up to years in the mid-IR (innermost disc); bursts ($\sim 1$--$2.5$~mag), which are distinct, discrete and last from days to a year, likely linked to stochastic instabilities associated with the star--disc connection \citep{stauffer_csi_2016} and episodic inner-disc processes; and large-scale outbursts, like FU Ori and EX Lup, ($\sim 2.5$--$6$~mag), which develop over months to years and persist for decades.
-Recent observations of two outburst systems, Gaia~17bpi \citep{hillenbrand_gaia_2018} and Gaia~18dvy \citep{szegedi-elek_gaia_2020}, provide particularly compelling evidence for the involvement of the inner disc \citep{cleaver_magnetically-activated_2023}: in both cases, the outbursts began in the near-IR before appearing in the optical, indicating an outside-in propagation originating in the inner disc. \\ The broad range of accretion variability suggests that protoplanetary discs routinely undergo dynamical disruptions, further challenging the assumption of steady-state evolution \citep[e.g.][]{terquem_new_2008, mohanty_inside-out_2018, jankovic_mri-active_2021, jankovic_mri-active_2021-1, delage_steady-state_2022}.
+These major events obliterate the magnetospheric cavity and are often attributed to the dynamics of the dead--active zone interface, specifically, the activation of gravitational instability in the dead zone \citep{zhu_long-term_2010, bourdarot_fu_2023}, allied with a reactivation of the MRI, or possibly thermal instability \citep{bell_using_1994,cecil_variability_2024}. \\ Recently, a broad spectrum of ubiquitous, smaller-amplitude variability has been identified \citep[see][]{fischer_accretion_2023}, with timescales linked to dynamical and viscous processes in the inner disc.
+This variability is classified by \citet{fischer_accretion_2023} as: (a) routine variability ($\lesssim 1$--$2$~mag), occurring on timescales of hours to days in the near-IR (magnetospheric) and up to years in the mid-IR (innermost disc); (b) bursts ($\sim 1$--$2.5$~mag), which are distinct, discrete and last from days to a year, likely linked to stochastic instabilities associated with the star--disc connection \citep{stauffer_csi_2016}; (c) episodic inner-disc processes; and (d) large-scale outbursts, like FU Ori and EX Lup, ($\sim 2.5$--$6$~mag), which develop over months to years and persist for decades.
+Recent observations of two outbursting systems, \textit{Gaia}~17bpi \citep{hillenbrand_gaia_2018} and \textit{Gaia}~18dvy \citep{szegedi-elek_gaia_2020}, provide particularly compelling evidence for the involvement of the inner disc \citep{cleaver_magnetically-activated_2023}.
+In both cases, the outbursts began in the near-IR before appearing in the optical, indicating an outside-in propagation through the inner disc. \\ The broad range of accretion variability suggests that protoplanetary discs routinely undergo dynamical disruptions, further challenging the assumption of steady-state evolution \citep[e.g.][]{terquem_new_2008, mohanty_inside-out_2018, jankovic_mri-active_2021, jankovic_mri-active_2021-1, delage_steady-state_2022}.
 This underscores the need for global non-ideal MHD simulations of the inner disc, with careful consideration of the relevant timescales.